mthembbu01/online-iqbusiness/README.md

 4. $ docker compose up

-This will start up your docker-compose.yamlfile
+This will start up your docker-compose.yaml file